LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 > ![Captain Swift and Dark](images/captain-ortimay-swift-and-dark.jpg)

 > ## First Mate Grig Ruddell
 > An Illuskan human and the first mate on the Brazen Pegasus.
-Ruddell has a retiring personality, and is definitely getting too old for the life of a sailor, but his literal retirement gave Grig enough cabin fever that he was eventually driven back out onto the Brazen Pegasus and the Shining Sea.
+Ruddell has a retiring personality, and is definitely getting too old for the life of a sailor, but his literal retirement gave him enough cabin fever that Grig was eventually driven back out onto the Brazen Pegasus and the Shining Sea.
 >
 > ![Grig Ruddel](images/rough-bartender-Waldwick-Crowley.jpg)